 On top of that, most plastic silverware is made with BPA, a chemical that is absolutely terrible for your health (scientists have found links to cancer).
 The first step towards more sustainable lifestyles and travel is with reusable utensils.
 That’s why we were so excited when we found the To-Go Ware RePEaT Reusable Bamboo Utensil!

 This silverware is heat resistant, small, and lightweight making it the perfect environmentally friendly travel accessory.
-These eco friendly utensils has saved us during those random times when we desperately need a spoon or fork to eat!
+These eco friendly utensils have saved us during those random times when we desperately need a spoon or fork to eat too.

 GoToob Travel Bottle